Skip to content

 Working with Persistence

 So far, we've used in-memory graphs that disappear when the program exits.
-Let's persist data to disk.
+Pass a directory path to persist data to Parquet files on disk.

 Creating a Persistent Graph

-# Specify a file path for SQLite storage
+# Specify a directory path for Parquet-backed storage

 # Add data (works the same as in-memory)